 If it’s not brought up and present at every meeting, scope can drift.
 My favorite post-mortem exercise with our team is to review every SOW after a client engagement and document which items changed.

-For one client in our first year, we were only supposed to create just wireframes, and somehow we ended up building a full app.
+For one client in our first year, we were only supposed to design wireframes, and somehow we ended up building a full app.
+Watch scope carefully, and document change requests when they happen.
 How did we get manipulated into a situation like that?
-Watch scope carefully, and document change requests when they happen.

 Engineers love to talk about the benefits of pair programming.
 In this style of work, two engineers work together to build a feature or solve a problem with their code.
 One is the “driver” with their fingers on the keyboard while the other is the “navigator,” often responsible for thinking out loud and discussing with the other the best method or approach to solve their problem.